 To enter a desired rate, tap on the value, then adjust it with the thumbwheel directly below.

-Angle of bank will update the value required for the rate you specified.
+Angle of bank will update to the value required for the rate you specified.

 Tap the rate twice to lock it.
 Speed and other changes will now recalculate the bank angle instead of the turn rate.

-Tap the bank angle twice to lock it, and have speed and other changes cause recalculation of the turn rate while keeping the bank angle fixed.
+Tap the bank angle twice to lock it, and have changes cause recalculation of the turn rate while keeping the bank angle fixed.

 NOTE: After 4 seconds without changes to angle or rate, the values will dim and thumbwheels will revert to control EAS and altitude respectively.